1. Advertising and setting the price of seized assets

-Some, but not all, land register services can be accessed on line.
+Some, but not all, land register services can be accessed online.
 Only the cadastral map can be viewed, but not the land tax register which provides information on property owners, in a similar way to the SIV, the French international register of French-registered ships, and the INPI registers.

 5. Information on the databases that enable creditors to identify assets and a debtor's debt obligations

-Article L.152-1 of the CPCE allows bailiffs to obtain information identifying the debtor's address, the identity and address of their employer or of any third-party debtor or custodian of liquid or payable sums and the composition of their real-estate assets from State, regional, departmental and municipal administrations and public institutions or bodies controlled by the administrative authority.
+Article L.152-1 of the CPCE allows bailiffs to obtain communication of information identifying the debtor's address, the identity and address of their employer or of any third-party debtor or custodian of liquid or payable sums and the composition of their real-estate assets from State, regional, departmental and municipal administrations and public institutions or bodies controlled by the administrative authority.

-Bailiffs can request information directly from FICOBA (the national database of bank accounts, managed by the tax authorities and with entries provided by the banks) to obtain information on the possible existence of bank accounts in the name of the debtor, and where these accounts are held.
+Bailiffs can request information directly from FICOBA (the national database of bank accounts, managed by the tax authorities and with input provided by the banks) to obtain information on the possible existence of bank accounts in the name of the debtor, and where these accounts are held.

 They may also request information from health and unemployment insurance funds.

-Under article L. 152-2 of the CPCE, the banks are required to inform the bailiff mandated by the creditor if one or more accounts are open in the name of the debtor and the locations of these accounts, but not to provide any other information.
+Under Article L. 152-2 of the CPCE, the banks are required to inform the bailiff mandated by the creditor if one or more accounts are open in the name of the debtor and the locations of these accounts, but not to provide any other information.